-Of course, none of that would matter much if there wasn’t a singular family story at the center.
+Of course, none of that would matter much if there wasn't a singular family story at the center.
 Marko and Alana are star-crossed lovers from two sides of an intergalactic war between the horned magic users of Wreath and the winged soldiers of Landfall.
 But after encountering pacifist philosophies secretly encoded in a romance novel, they run off together and give birth to Hazel, the only being in the universe with wings and horns.
-Saga is Hazel’s story, starting from her birth on page 1 (“this is how an idea becomes real”) and taking us on through her adolescence, as narrated by her adult self.
-The comic is currently on hiatus after a heartbreaking cliffhanger that tops the series’ record of ending issues on a scream-inducing note.
-Fifty-four issues down, 54 more to go.
-We can’t wait to see what else Vaughan, Staples, and Hazel have left to show us. —Christian Holub
+Saga is Hazel's story, starting from her birth on page 1 ("this is how an idea becomes real") and taking us on through her adolescence, as narrated by her adult self.
+At the time this article was initially published, the comic was put on hiatus after a heartbreaking cliffhanger that tops the series' record of ending issues on a scream-inducing note.
+(The series picked up again with new issues in January 2022.)
+We can't wait to see what else Vaughan, Staples, and Hazel have left to show us. —Christian Holub

 And now for the rest…